IIIF/website/source/community/consortium/members.md

 ---

 ## Join the Consortium
-Membership is open to universities, libraries, museums, archives, vendors, and others who have an interest in supporting the framework.
-Multiple levels of membership are available.
+Membership is open to universities, libraries, museums, archives, vendors, and others who have an interest in supporting the framework, and includes a range of benefits based on level of membership.
 <br>
-{% include misc/button.html button_label="Join the Consortium" button_link="/community/consortium/join" %}
+<center>{% include misc/button.html button_label="Learn more" button_link="/community/consortium/join" %}</center>

 ## Full Members